NASA-AMMOS/aerie-ui/docs/CONTRIBUTING.md

    ```
 1. In GitHub, send a pull request to `aerie-ui:develop`.

-- If we suggest changes then:
+- If we suggest changes, then:

   - Make the required updates.
   - Follow our [Coding Rules](#rules).